xmake-io/xmake-docs/guide/installation.md

 git clone --recursive https://gitlab.com/tboox/xmake.git
 ```

-!> Since the current xmake source maintains dependencies via git submodule, it is necessary to add the `--recursive` parameter to pull all submodules at the same time.
+!> Since the current Xmake source maintains dependencies via git submodule, it is necessary to add the `--recursive` parameter to pull all submodules at the same time.
 Please do not download the tar.gz source directly, because github does not automatically package submodules.
 Code.

 If you forget to add `--recursive` when git clone, you can also execute `git submodule update --init` to pull all submodules, for example: